Main content

 Lady Hale on Lady Rhondda

-Lady Hale on the suffragette, businesswoman and founder of Time and Tide magazine, Lady Rhondda.
+Lady Hale chooses the suffragette, businesswoman and founder of Time and Tide, Lady Rhondda.
+With Matthew Parris.
+From 2022.

-Judge and former President of the Supreme Court, Lady Hale, chooses to nominate the suffragette, businesswoman, and founder of Time and Tide magazine, Margaret Haig Thomas, also known as Lady Rhondda.
+Suffragette, businesswoman, and founder of Time and Tide magazine, Margaret Haig Thomas, is also known as Lady Rhondda.

 She was also one of the most prominent British feminists of the inter-war years, marching with the Pankhursts and setting fire to a letterbox, for which she was briefly sent to Usk prison.